peercoin/docker-peercoind/README.md

   -testnet=1
 ```

-By default, `peercoin` will run as as user `peercoin` for security reasons and with its default data dir (`~/.peercoin`).
+By default, `peercoin` will run as as user `peercoin` for security reasons and store data in `/data`.
 If you'd like to customize where `peercoin` stores its data, you must use the `PPC_DATA` environment variable.
 The directory will be automatically created with the correct permissions for the user and `peercoin` automatically configured to use it.

 ```sh
 $ docker run --env PPC_DATA=/var/lib/peercoin --name peercoind -d peercoin/peercoind